-The thing you probably know about my country is: We make Port wine ...
+We make Port wine ...

 But the thing you really should know is: We don't drink it that much; it is mainly exported.
 What we do enjoy a lot is a selection of some of the finest red wines in Europe and the very surprising green wine, a delightful white also known as Portuguese summer wine.

 Over there, we think Kiwis are: Half of them are rugby players who poke their tongues out during an impressive war dance and the other half are hobbits who roam the best scenery in the world.